urwid/urwid/docs/manual/widgets.rst

 List Walkers
 ------------

-class:`ListBox` does not manage the widgets it displays directly, instead it passes that task to a class called a "list walker".
+:class:`ListBox` does not manage the widgets it displays directly, instead it passes that task to a class called a "list walker".
 List walkers keep track of the widget in focus and provide an opaque position object that the :class:`ListBox` may use to iterate through widgets above and below the focus widget.

-A :class:`SimpleListWalker`
+A :class:`SimpleFocusListWalker`
 is a list walker that behaves like a normal Python list.
 It may be used any time you will be displaying a moderate number of widgets.